 - KS1 Units: why are we thankful?
-(6 weeks) - Christianity (30 weeks including Christmas and Easter) - Hinduism, Islam and Judaism (12 weeks each) - KS2 Units: The Journey of Life (6 weeks), How faith helps Us (6 weeks) - Christianity (60 weeks including Christmas and Easter) - · Hinduism, Islam, Judaism and either Buddhism or Sikhism (18 weeks each)
+(6 weeks) - Christianity (30 weeks including Christmas and Easter) - Hinduism, Islam, and Judaism (12 weeks each) - KS2 Units: The Journey of Life (6 weeks), How faith helps Us (6 weeks) - Christianity (60 weeks including Christmas and Easter) - Hinduism, Islam, Judaism and either Buddhism or Sikhism (18 weeks each) - KS3 It is expected that pupils will build on their knowledge and understanding of the beliefs, values and traditions of Christianity, Islam and Judaism and Buddhism.
+A study of one of Sikhism OR Hinduism should also be undertaken at KS 3.

-The main teaching points of each religion for Key Stage 1
+The main teaching points of each religion